govuk-one-login/service-header/docs/prototype-kit-installation.md

 To set the service name that is displayed in the header, use the following syntax: <code>&lbrace;&percnt; set serviceName = "My example service name" &percnt;&rbrace;</code>.

+As of v3.0.0 of the GOV.UK One Login Service Header, it includes the Design System [service navigation component](https://design-system.service.gov.uk/components/service-navigation/).
+If you are using the latest version of the GOV.UK One Login Service Header, please make sure the GOV.UK Frontend plugin has also been updated to the latest version.
+You might experience errors otherwise.

+The options in the Nunjucks macro options table on the Design System service navigation component page can be defined as Nunjucks template variables.

+For example, <code>&lbrace;&percnt; set menuButtonText = "Custom Menu Button" &percnt;&rbrace;</code> will change the text of the service navigation mobile navigation menu toggle.

 To set the list of navigation links , use the following syntax:
 <pre><code>
-&lbrace;&percnt; set navigationItems = [
+&lbrace;&percnt; set navigation = [
     {
-    href: "#",
+      href: "#nav1",
-    text: 'Example link 1',
-    id: 'id1'
-  },{
+      text: "Navigation item 1"
+    },
+    {
-    href: "#",
+      href: "#nav2",
-    text: 'Example link 2',
-    id: 'id2'
-  },{
+      text: "Navigation item 2",
+      active: true
+    },
+    {
-    href: "#",
+      href: "#nav3",
-    text: 'Example link 3',
-    id: 'id3'
-  }]
+      text: "Navigation item 3"
+    }
+  ]
 &percnt;&rbrace;
 </code></pre>
 The fields indicate as follows:
 - `href` indicates the link destination,
 - `text` is the text being displayed,
-- `id` this should be a unique identifier as it is used to set the active link

-To set the currently active link which indicates the page the user is currently on, use the following syntax <code>&lbrace;&percnt; set activeLinkId = "id3" &percnt;&rbrace;</code>.
-The value of `activeLinkId` must match the id of one of the objects in the `navigationItems` array.
+- `active` this is an optional parameter which indicates that the user is within this group of pages in the navigation hierarchy.
+It adds an underline to the link.

 To overwrite the destination for the GOV.UK link in the header, use <code>&lbrace;&percnt; set homepageLink = "https://example.service.gov.uk/" &percnt;&rbrace;</code>.
 The link goes to "https://www.gov.uk/" by default.